 Niche markets may benefit from fewer touchpoints necessary to close a deal — you don’t always need to produce dozens of content pieces and nurture leads for months on end.
 Sometimes swapping a business card and attending seminars and lectures given by those in your field can reduce the number of steps normally required during your sales process.

 You’ve already made in-person contact, and you can easily schedule a follow-up call after the event.
 From there, sharing marketing collateral and giving a demo may be the only touchpoints necessary before this prospect feels comfortable purchasing from you.

 As companies invest more in content marketing — worth more than $487 billion — they’re likely pulling investments from physical marketing and trade shows.
 You can hold the line on these investments and ensure you’re making a physical impression on prospects and that you’re engaged on a human level with customers.
 That’s how you stand out.

 If reinventing the wheel every month is too arduous, you can pivot to re-optimizing older content instead.
 This is an extremely lucrative strategy, especially for niches with stiff digital competition.

-Find a keyword for which you rank on page 2 of Google: It’s close to page 1, but it just needs a little touch-up to move up a few positions.
-Remember, 90 percent of all clicks occur on page 1, so increasing your organic rankings just a few slots in SERPs can be the difference in zero visibility and ALL the visibility.
+Find a keyword that you rank on page 2 of Google: It’s close to page 1, but it just needs a little touch-up to move up a few positions.
+Remember, over 25% of people click on the first search result, so increasing your organic rankings by just a few slots in SERPs can be the difference between zero visibility and ALL the visibility.